telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 ![Telerik .NET MAUI Scheduler PreviewAppointmentDialog](images/scheduler-dialogs-preview.png)

-* **EditAppointmentDialog**&mdash;Used for creating a new appointment or editing an existing appointment.
+* **EditAppointmentDialog**&mdash;Lets the end user create a new appointment or edit an existing one.
     * On desktop, the Edit Appointment dialog appears when the end user double-clicks an empty slot or an appointment.
     * On mobile the EditAppointment dialog  appears when the end user taps on an empty slot to create a new appointment.
 For existing appointments EditAppointment dialog is navigated to from the PreviewAppointment dialog when tapping on the Edit button.